Espresso pot – instructions for beginners and professionals

 Coffee too bitter = grind level too coarse

-Of course, the taste also depends on other factors, but you can use this as a starting point.
+Of course, the taste also depends on other factors, but this is a good starting point.

 Step 3 Set up the coffee: Open your ears!